Toma Jederlinić: Apostolic Administrator of Trebinje-Mrkan

-With the aid of the priest of Trebinje-Mrkan Vidoje Maslać, Jederlinić brought Italian Jesuits to the Diocese of Trebinje-Mrkan, which remained to serve in the diocese for another ten years.
+With the aid of the priest of Trebinje-Mrkan Vidoje Maslać, Jederlinić brought Italian Jesuits to the Diocese of Trebinje-Mrkan, who remained to serve in the diocese for another ten years.
 Namely, the Diocese of Trebinje-Mrkan became priestless, as the two Franciscans who served there were relocated by the order of their Franciscan Province of Bosnia.
 Vidoje Maslać, who served as general vicar there, informed Jederlinić of the Province's decision and asked the bishop to send some priests to serve in the parishes of Hrasno and Gradac.
 Jederlinić informed Maslać of his intention to send the Jesuits there, to which Maslać agreed.
 Jederlinić unsuccessfully tried to get the Austrian diplomacy to receive a ferman from the Ottoman central government to allow the Jesuits to work there.
-He then asked Maslać to try to get permission from the local governor of Herzegovina Ali Pasha Rizvanbegović who was Maslać's personal friend.
-The Jesuits went alongside Maslać to Rizvanbegvić's summer residence in Blagaj and managed to get a buyruldu which allowed the Jesuits their work on the territory of the Eyalet of Herzegovina.
+He then asked Maslać to try to get permission from the local governor of the Eyalet of Herzegovina, Ali Pasha Rizvanbegović who was Maslać's personal friend.
+The Jesuits went alongside Maslać to Rizvanbegvić's summer residence in Blagaj.
+They managed to get a buyruldu, which allowed the Jesuits to work on the territory of the Eyalet of Herzegovina.
 One of the Jesuits informed the Society for the Propagation of the Faith in Lyon of their permission on 30 September 1845.
 Their mission lasted until 1855.
 The Jesuits worked as missionaries, parish administrators and chaplains.
-They also manage to open a school for boys in 1848, preparing them for the priesthood, however, it was soon closed in 1850.
+They also opened a school for boys in 1848, preparing them for the priesthood.
+However, it was soon closed in 1850.

 Jederlinić also managed to ordain two local students from Trebinje-Mrkan as priests and sent numerous seminarians for education in Italy, some of whom later became priests.
 He raised a seminary in Dubrovnik in 1850.
 The seminary was also attended by seminarians from the Diocese of Trebinje-Mrkan, which had three quotas reserved for its seminarians.

 In 1846, the former apostolic vicar of Bosnia Rafael Barišić was appointed the apostolic vicar of the newly established Apostolic Vicariate of Herzegovina.
 Barišić asked the Ottoman authorities to gain control over the whole of Herzegovina, including the Diocese of Trebinje-Mrkan.
 The Sublime Porte asked Rizvanbegović for his opinion.
-The Propaganda in Rome was unaware of such Barišić's intention.
-Jederlinić also questioned the Propaganda if they have any knowledge of this, to which he was informed that they do not know anything nor they ever discussed such matter.
+The Propaganda in Rome was unaware of Barišić's intention.
+Jederlinić also questioned the Propaganda if they had any knowledge of this, to which he was informed that they did not know anything nor they ever discussed such a matter.